benshaw/about_me/about.md

 Through this I have developed a communication style where I have a preference for:
 - Candid respectful communication, even when it is uncomfortable. ["Seek First to Understand, Then to Be Understood"](https://www.franklincovey.com/the-7-habits/habit-5/)
 - Providing information quickly, this means in person communication is not always an option and there is not always time to polish this information fully.
 This might look like dropping a message in slack with a follow up document later on, rather than writing the document first.
 This also means my door is always open and I never mind being interupted.
-- Avoiding analysis paralayis and making a plan with current information knowing that is may not be perfect and being willing to revisit or pivot if new information becomes available.
-This also requires decision to be explicit, attempting to avoid assumptions and being explicit about what we do and don't know.
+- Avoiding analysis paralayis and making a plan with current information knowing that it may not be perfect and being willing to revisit or pivot if new information becomes available.
+This also requires decisions to be explicit, attempting to avoid assumptions and being explicit about how much we do and don't know.

 ## Hobbies:
  - Reading (see my reading [list](https://github.com/benshaw/reading) for more)